8 Must-Visit Hawk Migration Hotspots

 Hawk Ridge attracts visitors from more than 40 countries to witness raptor migration.
 Owned by the city of Duluth and managed by the Hawk Ridge Bird Observatory, the site features a main overlook on Skyline Parkway at the western tip of Lake Superior.

 Most raptors avoid large bodies of water, so when they reach Lake Superior, they congregate along the lakeshore and outlying bluffs.
+As the birds of prey come around the lake, they fly right past Hawk Ridge, making this an ideal location for a hawk watch.
+Like many of the hawk watches in the eastern US, this site gets an incredible number of broad-winged hawks!
 Researchers count an average of 76,000 birds of prey each season and band about 3,000 of them annually.

 Twenty species, including owls, are spotted here during autumn.
 Sharp-shinned hawks and broad-winged hawks come through in September.
 Red-tailed hawks, rough-legged hawks and bald eagles, sometimes hundreds in one day, are present into December.
 Visitors might see barred, long-eared and other owls in small numbers.
 The best time to visit is Sept.
 1 to Oct.
 31. Naturalists are also on hand to answer questions and present live bird demonstrations.